Homepage

 ignore - silently ignore error

-liquid_check_mode warning When you deploy/sync liquid files we run static analysis on the files.
-By setting this flag to error we gonna throw error if file contains unknown filter.
+liquid_check_mode error When you deploy/sync liquid files we run static analysis on the files.
+By keeping this flag as error we gonna throw error if file contains unknown filter.

 Possible values: